hmchou56/centra8/_news/2016-06-08-centrakickoff.md

 The CENTRA inaugural activities also include a visit to the CTSP (Central Taiwan Science Park) where CENTRA researchers were hosted by Dr. Wayne Wang and his team at the CTSP Director's Office.
 CENTRA researchers introduced the collaborative cyberinfrastructure research project initiatited by among the global CENTRA members at and beyond the Kickoff meeting.
 We discussed with CTSP on our goals to help educate new generation of researchers to be both technically and culturally competent to engage with international scientific networks and regional science parks.
 CTSP Director Wang has expressed interest to collaborate with CENTRA researchers in the near future.

-Another heightlight at the CENTRA Kickoff is that PRAGMA (Pacific-Rim Applications and Grid Middleware Assembly) officially joins CENTRA as an Invited Organization.
+Another heightlight at the CENTRA Kickoff is that [PRAGMA] (http://www.pragma-grid.net) (Pacific-Rim Applications and Grid Middleware Assembly) officially joins CENTRA as an Invited Organization.

-The next CENTRA Meeting will be hosted by Jose Fortes, Chair of the CENTRA Steering Committee and Director of ACIS Lab, University of Florida in Gainesville, Florida on April 10-12, 2017.
+The next CENTRA Meeting will be hosted by the [ACIS Lab, University of Florida](https://www.acis.ufl.edu) in Gainesville, Florida on April 10-12, 2017.
+In conjunction with this CENTRA Meeting, PRAGMA 32 Workshop will also be organized by the ACIS Lab and held at the same venue in University of Florida on April 13-14, 2017.

 Resources from the 2016 CENTRA Kickoff Meeting: